Do You Know What You Want Out of Life?

 There’re a few things I’d leave OFF the list as they’ll pull you back into the ‘outer world’.
 Avoid reading or watching any news, stay away from your phone, especially your emails, social media, online or video games, or surf the internet.
 Keep the gossip or beauty magazines tucked away, and in general stay away from TV (binge watching your favorite shows will not bring you the clarity you’re looking for).
 I’d even avoid the nail or hair salon or any other place where there are TVs or others around me that pull me back into society.

 When the day has finally arrived, I encourage you to be lazy, to only do what your heart (not your mind) tells you, and follow those prompts without hesitation.
 Often this starts with lying in bed long after I wake up...

-Here are a few practices that I’ve found to be most helpful in getting needed answers:
+Practices most helpful in getting the needed answers:

 Morning pages: Have a notepad or journal on your nightstand.
 As soon as you wake up take a pen and start writing.
 Don’t sensor anything.
 Even if you think “this is silly” write that down.
 Note every thought without trying to control your thoughts.
 It’s amazing where this can lead you.

 Journaling: I’m actually not much of a writer so my journal entries often consist of open-ended questions.
 What’s stirring inside me?
 What am I suppressing?
 What else can I do with the talents I’ve been given?
 What does the world need from me right now?
 Does that excite me?
 What does excite me?
 In what moments am I happiest?
 If I could support a charitable cause what would my heart want me to do?
 If I had the power to adjust how I spend my 24 hours of the day, where would I spend less time and where would I spend more time?
 Why?
 When I was a kid what creative outlet did I enjoy most?